Skip to contents

 Overlay PSI on the UMAP

-Each dot is a cell coloured by its PSI value for one event: blue = exon skipped (low PSI), red = exon included (high PSI).
+Each dot is a cell coloured by its PSI value for one splice event: blue = exon skipped (low PSI), red = exon included (high PSI).

 PlotUMAP(